Lose Stubborn Weight with Natural Remedies for Candida

 How to Tell If You Have a Candida Infection

 How can you tell if a Candida overgrowth is fueling your dysbiosis?
 Testing will give you a definitive answer and you need look no further than the Organic Acids Test from Great Plains Laboratory.

 Candida infections can mimic the generalized digestive symptoms associated with IBS, like bloating, gas, constipation and diarrhea.
 Some other signs that Candida is the source of your imbalance include:

 - Weight gain, especially around the hips, thighs and waist

 The first step in addressing a Candida overgrowth is to adopt a diet that will not feed the yeast in your gut.
 According to Dr. John Dempster, if we wish to recover from a Candida infection we must at least temporarily eliminate the following foods from our diets:

-- Foods that contain yeast: Steer clear of breads, muffins, pastries (even gluten free varieties may contain yeast!), vinegar, citrus fruits, bananas, beer and wine.
+Foods that contain yeast: Steer clear of bread, muffins, pastries (even gluten-free varieties may contain yeast!), vinegar, citrus fruits, bananas, beer and wine.
 Yeast is added to many foods.
 Check labels to identify unsuspected sources.

 - Sugar: Yeast love sugar.
 When we have a Candida overgrowth our appetite for sweet, sugary foods increases to satisfy the yeast.
 Reduce yeast populations just by eliminating their favorite food.
 You’ll want to skip all sugars and sweeteners and cut back on or temporarily eliminate fruit while you’re recovering.
 This also means taking a break from milk and dairy products, as well as simple carbohydrates and grains.